Grants by the foundation

 We are proud to announce that in the area where our monitoring takes place, no rhino has been poached in recent years whereas we saw a drastic decline in rhino numbers in other areas in Botswana over the same period.

-2023 - Rewild Zambezi Stage 2 - donation of USD 50,000
+2023 - Rewild Zambezi - donation of USD 50,000

-We were able to transfer the promised USD 50,000 to the Great Plains Foundation for Rewild Zambezi Stage 2 at the end of February 2023.
+We were able to transfer the promised USD 50,000 to the Great Plains Foundation for Rewild Zambezi at the end of February 2023.
 Our site visit in June 2023 shows construction work on the new Research Center.

 Year 2022